 - Check that there are no leaks in the property before, during and after each let.
 Goes without saying regular landlord inspections are crucial to help keep your property in order.

-- Even if you see the slightest sign of mould, remove it immediately, and make it’s all gone.
+- Even if you see the slightest sign of mould, remove it immediately, and ensure every last speckle is terminated.
 Many people make the mistake of leaving traces of mould behind, and then wonder why it keeps resurfacing.
 If you don’t kill/remove it ALL, mould spores will just continue to grow/spread.

-- Don’t let a property that is infested with mould- cure the problem first!
+- Don’t rent out a property that is infested with mould- cure the problem first!
 I’m not sure how tried and tested it is, but if a tenant becomes ill due to the landlord’s negligence, it could end up costly.

 - If the property is naturally warm and damp for whatever reason, you could provide the property with a humidifier.